 Mathematical optimization provides a unifying framework for studying issues of rational decision-making, optimal design, effective resource allocation and economic efficiency.
-It is therefore a central methodology of many business-related disciplines, including operations research, marketing, accounting, economics, game theory and finance.
-In many of these disciplines, a solid background in optimization theory is essential for doing research.
+It is therefore a central methodology of many business-related disciplines, including operations research, marketing, accounting, economics, game theory, and finance.
+More broadly, techniques and ideas from large scale optimization theory are important engineering tools in areas as diverse as automatic control systems, data analysis and modeling, statistics and machine learning, communications and networks, and computer-aided design.
+In many of these disciplines, a solid background in optimization is essential for doing research.

 This course provides a rigorous introduction to the fundamental theory of optimization.
-It examines optimization theory in deterministic settings, including optimization in $\mathbb{R}^n$ and as well as in more general vector spaces.
-The course emphasizes the unifying themes (optimality conditions, Lagrange multipliers, convexity, duality) that are common to all these areas of mathematical optimization.
-Applications across a range of problem areas also play a key role in the class.
+It examines optimization theory in continuous, deterministic settings, including optimization in \mathbb{R}^n as well as in more general vector spaces.
+The course emphasizes the unifying themes (optimality conditions, Lagrange multipliers, convexity, duality) that are common to all of these areas of mathematical optimization.
+Particular emphasis will be placed on the geometric intuition underlying modern optimization theory.
+Applications across a range of problem areas will serve to illustrate and motivate the theory that is developed.
+Further, the class will highlight the importance of problem formulation in the effective application of large scale optimization techniques.

 The goal of the course is to provide students with a foundation sufficient to use basic optimization in their own research work and/or to pursue more specialized studies involving optimization theory.

 The course is open to all students, but it is designed for entering doctoral students.
-The prerequisites are calculus, linear algebra and some familiarity with real analysis.
+The prerequisites are calculus, linear algebra and some familiarity with real analysis (e.g., norms, convergence, basic point set topology).
 Other concepts (e.g., vector spaces) are developed as needed throughout the course.